mattermost/docs/source/process/mobile-release-process.md

 No pull requests for major features should be **merged** to the current release after this date.
 In special cases, exceptions can be made by the Release Manager.

 1. QA Release Manager:
-    - Post this checklist in Release Checklist channel
-    - Draft Changelog in a WIP PR with updates for highlights, feature additions and bug fixes
     - Start posting a daily Zero Bug Balance query (posted until zero bugs or day of release)
 2. PM:
+    - Draft Changelog in a WIP PR with updates for highlights, feature additions and bug fixes
     - Prioritize reviewing major features, ensuring any bugs and UX issues get fixed
 3. Dev:
     - Prioritize reviewing, updating, and merging of pull requests for current release until there are no more tickets in the pull request queue marked for the current release